In-Depth Analysis You Won’t Find Anywhere Else

 The Art of the “Dealer”

 For this case, Remington is neither an importer nor a seller of ammunition.
-So, for Remington to be a “seller” under the PLCAA, it would have to meet the definition of “dealer.”
-The PLCAA defers to section 921(a)(11) of title 18 of the United States Code for that definition, which, in pertinent part, reads as follows:
+So, for Remington to be a “seller” under the PLCAA, it would have to meet the definition of “dealer” and be licensed as a dealer.
+The PLCAA defers to section 921(a)(11) of title 18 of the United States Code for the definition of “dealer,” which, in pertinent part, reads as follows:

 The term “dealer” means any person engaged in the business of selling firearms at wholesale or retail.